 Mission Mobiliser in Gordonton, New Zealand

 Inspire Kiwi churches and individuals to get involved in mission.
 Work in a team environment and be responsible for increasing mission awareness.

-Visit churches, Bible schools, and Christian conferences across New Zealand, to mobilise Christians into cross-cultural mission.
+Visit churches, Bible schools, and Christian conferences across the amazing land of New Zealand, to mobilise Christians into cross-cultural mission.